 God is not male.
 Thank God.

 Sarah is a Brooklyn-based music educator & musician who's always learning new instruments.
 Originally from Long Island, Sarah came to NYC to study at NYU, then Columbia.
 She's passionate about equity and access in education, especially arts education, and has worked for numerous non-profits who share this vision.
-Sarah is excited to join Common Ground and to shape a worship culture for post-Evangelicals that includes everyone in the process.
+Sarah's excited to join CG and help shape a worship culture for post-Evangelicals that includes everyone in the process.